google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- ( 37) -Solanum Nigrum மணத்தக்காளி Skip to main content

 ---Description---It rarely grows more than a foot or so in height and is much branched, generally making a bushy-looking mass.
 It varies much according to the conditions of its growth, both as to the amount of its dull green foliage and the size of its individual leaves, which are egg-shaped and stalked, the outlines bluntly notched or waved.
 The stem is green and hollow.

 The flowers are arranged in clusters at the end of stalks springing from the main stems at the intervals between the leaves, not, as in the Bittersweet, opposite the leaves.
 They are small and white, resembling those of Bittersweet in form, and are succeeded by small round berries, green at first, but black when ripe.
-The plant flowers and fruits freely, and in the autumn the masses of black berries are very noticeable; they have, when mature, a very polished surface.
+The plant flowers and fruits freely, and in the autumn the masses of blackberries are very noticeable; they have, when mature, a very polished surface.

 On account of its berries, the Black Nightshade was called by older herbalists 'Petty Morel,' to distinguish it from the Deadly Nightshade, often known as Great Morel.
 Culpepper says: 'Do not mistake the deadly nightshade for this,' cautiously adding, 'if you know it not, you may then let them both alone.'